AlanFoster/alanfoster.github.io/src/pages/workshops/jest/babel/index.markdown

 If we re-run the tests, nothing will have changed.
 Verify this to prove to yourself that this is true.

-We can now however make use of the more modern export/import syntax as a result of this change.
+We can now make use of the more modern export/import syntax as a result of this change:

 `add.js`